dbpedia/databus-python-client/README.md

   - If no `--localdir` is provided, the current working directory is used as base directory.
 The downloaded files will be stored in the working directory in a folder structure according to the Databus layout, i.e. `./$ACCOUNT/$GROUP/$ARTIFACT/$VERSION/`.
 - `--vault-token`
   - If the dataset/files to be downloaded require vault authentication, you need to provide a vault token with `--vault-token /path/to/vault-token.dat`.
 See [Registration (Access Token)](#registration-access-token) for details on how to get a vault token.

-  Note: Vault tokens are only required for certain protected Databus hosts (for example: `data.dbpedia.io`, `data.dev.dbpedia.link`).
-The client now detects those hosts and will fail early with a clear message if a token is required but not provided.
-Do not pass `--vault-token` for public downloads.
 - `--databus-key`
   - If the databus is protected and needs API key authentication, you can provide the API key with `--databus-key YOUR_API_KEY`.